PhilippHeuer/springboot-libraries/README.md

-# Spring Boot - Swagger WebFlux
+# Spring Boot - A collection of starter modules

-> A spring boot starter project to configure springfox for a swagger api documentation.
+> A collection of spring boot libraries.

 ## Requirements